Cindy Booth, Chief Executive Officer of Child Advocates

 Jill L. English is the Chief of Community, Equity, and Inclusion and oversees the Interrupting Racism for Children Workshops for Child Advocates.
 She has advocated for and worked with children who are abused and neglected since the 1990s including roles as a trainer for Court-Appointed Special Advocates on cultural sensitivity and as a guardian ad litem for Marion County youth.
 She is also a popular guest speaker on the impact of racism on our children.

-Angela Cain, Communications Consultant and Podcast Host / Producer
+Angela Cain, Chief Communications Officer/Podcast Host & Producer

 Angela Cain is the President of Angela Cain Communications, a PR, Media Training, Communications, and brand storytelling agency.
-She works as a Communications and Marketing consultant for Child Advocates and produces and hosts its “Your Voice.
+She also works for Child Advocates to help tell their story, internally and externally, including producing and hosting the nonprofit’s “Your Voice.
 Their Future” podcast.
-Angela is also a multiple Emmy award-winning former television news anchor/reporter, Community Affairs Director, and Public Affairs Director.
+Angela is a multiple Emmy award-winning former television news anchor/reporter, Community Affairs Director, and Public Affairs Director.